Free Tools Grid

 3. 3

-Use the Quality slider.
-80–90% is usually visually indistinguishable from the original at much smaller size.
+Use the quality slider (20–100%).
+For photos, 80–90% is usually indistinguishable from the original at much smaller size.
+For screenshots with crisp text, go higher (92–98%) to avoid edge artifacts.

 4. 4